Codecademy/docs/content/postgresql/concepts/comments/comments.md

 ## Example

-Here's an example of how you can use comments in PostgreSQL:
+Here's an example of how comments are used in PostgreSQL:

 `-- Selects employee IDs and their names from the employees table.
 SELECT id, 'name'  -- 'name' is enclosed in single quotes to represent a string literal